10 Facts You Didn’t Know About the Paralegal Studies Program at Fremont University

 Upon graduation, Fremont Paralegal graduates are prepared for careers as a Family Law Paralegal, Corporate Paralegal, Litigation Paralegal, Immigration Paralegal, Law Clerk, Litigation Support Analyst, and many other rewarding law careers.
 In-depth training in all aspects of law ensure that graduates of the program become well-rounded, skilled Paralegals equipped to take on the challenges of this complex field.

 7. Students only take classes related to their field

-Coursework in the Paralegal program at Fremont College includes Introduction to Law and Ethics, Legal Research and Writing, Civil Procedure, Legal Practice Technology, Employment Law, Contracts, and other relevant courses designed to prepare students for a Paralegal career.
-As a student of the Paralegal program at Fremont College, you won’t waste time taking classes that are not relevant to your future career.
+Coursework in the Paralegal program at Fremont University includes Introduction to Law and Ethics, Legal Research and Writing, Civil Procedure, Legal Practice Technology, Employment Law, Contracts, and other relevant courses designed to prepare students for a Paralegal career.
+As a student of the Paralegal program at Fremont University, you won’t waste time taking classes that are not relevant to your future career.

 8. Fremont meets quarterly with its Program Advisory Committee to ensure industry-relevant curriculum